ckmjreynolds/MariaDB-Stack/README.md

 # Create AMI in EC2 Managment Console
 ```

-### 1.8 Create Remaining Nodes
+### 1.9 Create Remaining Nodes
-Repeat the following step using the new AMI to create the remaining five nodes.
+Repeat the following step using the new AMI to create the remaining nodes.
 - [1.4 Create the Instance](#14-create-the-moho-instance)

-### 1.9 Setup Docker Swarm
+### 1.10 Setup Docker Swarm
-Setup two Docker swarms, one with `moho, eve, and kerbin` and one with `duna, dres, and jool`.
+Setup the Docker swarm.
 ```bash
 # On moho
 docker swarm init